torvalds/linux/Documentation/trace/coresight/coresight.rst

-Some of the examples below might refer to old naming scheme and some to the newer scheme, to give a confirmation that what you see on your system is not unexpected.
+Some of the examples below might refer to old naming scheme and some to the newer scheme, to give a confirmation that what you see on your system is yest unexpected.
 One must use the "names" as they appear on the system under specified locations.

 How to use the tracer modules